 In May of 1994 The Lake Norman Airpark Owners Association was incorporated as a non-profit corporation and as such, it is a tax-exempt corporation abiding by the laws of the state of North Carolina.
 The “Association” owns and maintains the runway and approximately 40 acres of common area, which includes the associated residential taxi-ways.
 It also governs construction on the air park.

 Race City Flight Operations purchased assets from Youngblood Aviation in April 2014.
-And in November 2018, Race City Flight Operations ownership was transferred to a new owner whose goal is to make the Mooresville and Lake Norman area a great destination and flight training environment for incoming pilots as well as area students who are eager to learn to fly.
+And in November 2018, Race City Flight Operations ownership was transferred to new ownership whose goal is to make the Mooresville and Lake Norman area a great environment for flight training for students who are eager to learn to fly, becoming safe and smart pilots.